dwyl/image-classifier/README.md

 As you can see, we are using `handle_progress/3` with `allow_upload/3`.
-As we know, `handle_progress/3` is called whenever an upload (be it an image or recording of the person's voice).
+As we know, `handle_progress/3` is called whenever an upload happens (whether an image or recording of the person's voice).
 We define two different declarations for how we want to process `:image` uploads and `:speech` uploads.